novica/jarl/README.md

 ## Acknowledgements

-* Davis Vaughan and Lionel Henry, both from their work on Air and for their advice and answers to my questions during the development of `flir`.
+* Davis Vaughan and Lionel Henry, both from their work on Air and for their advices and answers to my questions during the development of `flir`.
 * R Consortium for funding part of the development of `flir`.